OpenBankingUK/read-write-api-docs-pub/profiles/payment-initiation-api-profile.md

 In the payment-order consent:

 - A PISP **may** request an AuthorisationType for the payment-order (i.e., Single or Any).
 If a value is not provided, an ASPSP will interpret the AuthorisationType as 'Any'.
 - A PISP **may** request a CompletionDateTime for the payment-order authorisation to be complete.
 If a value is not provided, an ASPSP will interpret the CompletionDateTime as unbounded.
 - An ASPSP **must** reject the payment-order consent if the AuthorisationType requested by the PISP does not match the DebtorAccount in the request.
 - An ASPSP **must** set the status of the payment-order consent to Rejected, if the AuthorisationType requested by the PISP cannot be satisfied, after PSU Authentication:
   - The ASPSP must respond back with an OAuth error response fields  _ **error** _ specified as invalid_request and **error_description** containing an appropriate message.
 - An ASPSP **must** restrict the selection of DebtorAccount (in the ASPSP online channel) to accounts that match the AuthorisationType requested by the PISP.

 In the payment-order resource:

 - An ASPSP **must** respond with the MultiAuthorisation object if the payment-order requires multiple authorisations.
 The MultiAuthorisation object indicates to the PISP that the payment-order requires multiple authorisations.
 - The ASPSP **must** populate the MultiAuthorisation object with the Status of the multiple authorisaitons.
 - The ASPSP **may** populate the MultiAuthorisation object with additional details of the multiple authorisation journey including:
   - The number of required authorisations (total required at the start of the multi authorisation journey).
   - The number of authorisations complete.
   - The date and time of the last authorisation update.
   - The date and time that the authorisation flow must be completed.

-Once the final authorisation is received by the ASPSP, the ASPSP  **may**  notify the PISP that the payment-order resource has been fully Authorised using an Event Notification (as described in the Event Notification API Specification).
+Once the final authorisation is received by the ASPSP, the ASPSP **may** notify the PISP that the payment-order resource has been fully Authorised using an Event Notification (as described in the Event Notification API Profile and Resources).

 #### Error Condition